DIY Easter Place Cards

 I used the grass stencil from the holiday pack along with the little chick and bunny stencils to make a set of glittery place cards for our Easter table.
 I had never tried filling a stencil with glitter before, but it worked out great!

-Supplies for DIY Easter Place Cards
+Supplies for Easter Bunny Place Cards

 - Martha Stewart Holiday Stencils